jackshiang1986/Price-Prediction-for-Used-Cars/README.md

 2. Price Prediction for Used Cars_For Module.ipynb

-   For converting into a .py module (Price_Prediction_for_Used_Cars_Module.py) which will be used for subsequent model deployment.
+   For converting into a .py module (Price_Prediction_for_Used_Cars_Module.py) which was used for subsequent model deployment.

 3. Price Prediction for Used Cars_Model Deployment.ipynb

-   Demonstration for model deployment using the .py module.
+   For demonstration of model deployment using the .py module.